sbpp/sbpp.github.io/content/docs/discord_forward_setup.md

 ### Configuring

+After loading the plugin once, SourceMod auto-generates `cfg/sourcemod/sbpp_discord.cfg` containing every convar below.
+Edit that file (or copy the convars to `autoexec.cfg`) and set the webhook URLs you want to use.
+Leave any hook empty to disable that channel.

+#### Webhook endpoints

-* Add the convar `sbpp_discord_banhook` and assign the value of the Discord webhook link for where you want ban messages to go
+* `sbpp_discord_banhook` — webhook for ban events

-* Add the convar `sbpp_discord_reporthook` and assign the value of the Discord webhook link for where you want report messages to go (If missing, it will default to `sbpp_discord_banhook`'s convar value)
+* `sbpp_discord_reporthook` — webhook for in-game reports

+* `sbpp_discord_commshook` — webhook for communication blocks (mute/gag)

+#### Appearance & links

+* `sbpp_discord_username` — username shown on the webhook message (default: `Sourcebans++`)

+* `sbpp_discord_pp_url` — URL to a profile picture used by the webhook

+* `sbpp_website_url` — base URL of your SourceBans++ web panel; embeds will link admins/players back to it when set

+* `sbpp_discord_roleid` — Discord role ID to mention when a report comes in.
+Leave empty to disable the mention

-Make sure to put these convars in an executable configuration file (preferably `autoexec.cfg`).
-Please also keep in mind that this only pushes the notifications if action is taken in-game, it has no affect if you - for example - ban someone on the web panel.
+Please also keep in mind that this only pushes the notifications if action is taken in-game, it has no effect if you — for example — ban someone on the web panel.